kr1ny77/BasketForm-AI/reports/week5/sprint-review-transcript.md

 Yeah, I guess that's it...

 ### [00:09:37] — ML Engineer
-Okay, then let's move on to the user testы.
+Okay, then let's move on to the user tests.
 We've already discussed the filming decision.
 While I'm giving you a little time to log into the site, we'll be testing our new friends window.
 Tell me, how will you be ready?
 You already have an account, right?

 ### [00:10:07] — Customer
 Yes, I did.